morrownr/USB-WiFi/home/FAQ.md

 No. 4

-Question: Why do I see high levels of jitter with my mt7922 based wifi card?
-It uses the mt7921e driver.
+Question: Why do I see high levels of jitter with my mt7922 or mt7921 based wifi card (PCIe or M.2)?

+Information: Variance in ping times is called "jitter" in networking terminology; it refers to the inconsistency in the arrival time of data packets, essentially measuring how much your ping fluctuates over time.

+Information: Both chips use the mt7921e driver.

 Answer: You can try disabling power management for that card as follows:

-Open a Terminal interface
+Open a Terminal interface - Ctrl + Alt + T

 Create the file: $ sudo nano /etc/modprobe.d/mt7921.conf